-Riots in Dhule dist, 3 killed, 110 injured
+Riots in Maharashtra's Dhule district, 3 killed, 110 injured

 In the second major communal conflagration in north Maharashtra in the past fortnight, three people were killed and more than 110 injured in Dhule after violence broke out in the crowded Machchi Bazaar area of the district.
 The injured included 49 policemen.